Last updated April 2019.

 Phone: 0303 123 1113 (local rate) or 01625 545 745 (national rate)

-You can also lodge a complaint with another supervisory authority which is based in the country or territory where:
+You can also make a complaint with another supervisory authority which is based in the country or territory where:

 - the matter you are complaining about took place.